Quels feutres choisir pour faire du coloriage ? Guide complet !

 Opaque pigments , perfect for covering dark surfaces

-Good adhesion on different supports (paper, cardboard, canvas, glass, wood)
+Good adhesion to different supports (paper, cardboard, canvas, glass, wood)

 Smudge-free paint effect